bestofjs/bestofjs/README.md

 ### Community-driven

-Users can sign in with their Github account and contribute to the project by:
+Users can sign in with their GitHub account and contribute to the project by:

 * Submitting requests to add new projects
 * Adding "Reviews" to projects (by rating projects from 1 to 5 )